Quantum state transfer and input-output theory with time reversal: Incorporating Photon Manipulation

-Suppose system 1 starts in a superposition of an excited state and a stable ground state and that system 2 starts in its ground state.
-Then, laser pulses induce a coherent superposition of a spontaneously emitted photon (if system 1 was excited) and the vacuum (if system 1 was in the ground state).
-This transfers the state to the field mode, where the coherent superposition then propagates along a 1D channel to system 2, so that with some probability we can transfer the state of the field to that system, thus transferring quantum information from system 1 to 2.
-We want to maximize that probability.
+As the systems are spatially separated, the QST of Eq.~(\ref{eq:qubitTrans}) happens indirectly via the exchange of a photon.
+The \emph{idea} is that laser pulses induce a coherent superposition of an emitted photon (if system 1 is excited) and the vacuum (if system 1 is in the ground state).
+This transfers the state to the field mode, where the coherent superposition then propagates along the channel to system 2.
+We then want laser pulses to transfer the state of the field to system 2, inducing absorption if there was a photon.

-The probability of absorption of a photon depends on the spectral properties of the wave packet.
-System 2 will absorb a wave packet emitted by system 1 with high fidelity if it is similar to the time-reversed wave packet a lone system 2 would emit \cite{cirac1997qst}.
-Thus, we apply a unitary transformation at position $0< X < c \tau$ along the channel that time reverses, frequency translates, and stretches the photon wave packet, transforming it into the time-reversed output of system 2.
-Finally, laser pulses induce absorption in system 2, thus completing quantum state transfer, as illustrated in Fig.~\ref{fig:schematicLabeled}.
+The \emph{problem} is that a photon emitted by system 1 will not necessarily interact strongly with and be absorbed by system 2.
+In fact, the optimal photon wave packet for system 2 to absorb is the time-reversed wave packet a lone system 2 would emit \cite{cirac1997qst}.
+Thus, we consider applying a unitary transformation along the channel that time reverses, frequency translates, and stretches the photon wave packet, transforming it into the time-reversed output of system 2.
+With an appropriately implemented unitary, carefully designed laser pulses would induce absorption in system 2, thus completing QST, as illustrated in Fig.~\ref{fig:schematicLabeled}.

+Transformations of this form could be physically implemented in a single device, as proposed by Ref.~\citenum{timereversal}, or by applying different transformations sequentially, say, a time lens for time reversal and stretching \cite{shaping17,joshi2022picosecond}, followed by quantum frequency conversion.
+The scheme proposed by Ref.~\citenum{timereversal} relies on nonlinear optical processes, either sum-frequency generation (SFG) or four-wave-mixing Bragg scattering, driven by a short classical pump pulse.